William Taylor (missionary)

+Family background

-Taylor was born May 2, 1821 in Rockbridge County—home to Sam Houston (b.1796), Robert E. Lee (b.
-1807), and Stonewall Jackson (b.
-1824)—in the Commonwealth of Virginia.
-He was the oldest of eleven children born to Stuart Taylor and Martha Hickman.
+Taylor was born May 2, 1821, in the Blue Ridge Mountains of Virginia in Rockbridge County. in the Commonwealth of Virginia.
+William was the oldest of five sons and six daughters, born to Stuart Taylor and Martha Hickman.

-In his autobiography, Story of My Life (1896), Taylor describes his grandfather, James, as one of five brothers who were "Scotch-Irish of the Old Covenantor type…who emigrated from County Armagh, Ireland, to the colony of Virginia, about one hundred and thirty years ago" (i.e. 1766).
+In his autobiography, Story of My Life (1896), Taylor describes his grandfather, James, as one of five brothers who were "Scotch-Irish of the Old Covenantor type" who emigrated from County Armagh, Ireland, to the colony of Virginia, about one hundred and thirty years ago" (i.e. 1766).
 The Hickman family was of English ancestry and settled in Delaware in the late 1750s.
-Both families "fought for American freedom in the Revolution of 1776" and afterward emancipated their slaves.
+Both families "fought for American freedom in the Revolution of 1776", and afterward emancipated their slaves.

-Taylor’s father, Stuart, was a "tanner and currier—a mechanical genius of his times"; his mother was "mistress of the manufacture of all kinds of cloth".
+Taylor’s father, Stuart, was a "tanner and currier—a considered a mechanical genius of his times"; his mother was "mistress of the manufacture of all kinds of cloth".
 Both parents, he says, were of "powerful constitution of body and mind…their English school education quite equal to the average of their day".
+Taylor married Isabelle Anne Kimberlin on October 21, 1846 after waiting an mutually agreed upon arrangement that he would serve the church for four years.

+Taylor had two sons and two daughters, Morgan Stuart, Oceana, William Jr., and Charles Reid.
+Only Morgan lived to see adulthood.